endurantgames/cosmiclegends/src/classes/wheelman.md

 More than Meets the Eye

-:   Until you use one of your Vehicle Scene Power Words, your Unique
+:   Until you use one of your Vehicle Scene Power Words in a Power
-    Vehicle appears to be a completely normal, ordinary vehicle of its chosen type.
+    Display, Stunt, or Combo, your Unique Vehicle appears to be a completely normal, ordinary vehicle of its chosen type.
 At the end of each Crisis Countdown, your Unique Vehicle loses its *Revealed* status if was *Revealed* before.

     Once someone has used one of those Vehicle Scene Power Words, your Vehicle is *Revealed* until the current Crisis is